Dem strategist apologizes for saying Sanders surrogate had no standing to use MLK Jr.'s words

 The strategist, Hilary Rosen, faced backlash online for her remarks Thursday.
 She said she was sorry hours later, but some language in her apology Friday sparked more criticism.

 "On air thurs I said my colleague @ninaturner didn’t have standing to use MLK Jr. That was wrong.
-I am sorry for saying those words," Turner wrote in a since deleted tweet.
+I am sorry for saying those words," Rosen wrote in a now-deleted tweet.
 "Pls no need to defend me and attack angry black women.
 They have standing.
 I always need to listen more than I talk.
 We rise together."

-Rosen at one point critiqued a comment by Turner, saying, "Nina referenced Dr. Martin Luther King before, saying that he said from the Birmingham jail that we should be concerned about white moderates.
+Rosen at one point criticized a comment by Turner, saying: "Nina referenced Dr. Martin Luther King before, saying that he said from the Birmingham jail that we should be concerned about white moderates.
 That's actually not what Martin Luther King said."

 Turner, who is African American, responded: "He did say that.
 How are you going to tell me — about Dr. Martin Luther King Jr. Are you kidding me?"